 The City recognises the historical significance of buildings, people and places in the district through a series of commemorative plaques.
-Community suggestions for historic site plaques are welcome.

 The City has committed to a series of plaques on buildings, in parks and reserves, and at places of historic significance.

-- The Armadale to Fremantle Railway sidings have been recognized with a separate series of black plaques as a single project.
+The Armadale to Fremantle Railway sidings have been recognized with a separate series of black plaques as a single project.